carlolalu/kaban-chat/README.md

     end
 ```

-### Error types

-The choice had to be made between generic errors which could easily be converted (on the trace of the `anyhow` crate) or a bit more precise errors (on the trace of the `thiserror` crate).
-The choice fell on the latter one.

-- `lib.rs`:
-  - `enum TextValidityError`
-    - TooLong
-    - InvalidChars
-  - `enum MsgFromUtf8PaketError`
-    - NoInitDelimiter
-    - NoEndDelimiter
-    - SerdeJson
-    - StringFromUtf8
-    - EmptyPaket
-  - `enum MsgReaderError`
-    - conversion from various underlying errors
-    - EmptyEntity

 ## Notes for me

 - test: you should write quite a lot of unit tests
 - implement error_handling: write your own errors or convert with anyhow crate? (search for `panic` and `unwrap`)
 - graceful shutdown: add the id pool and recall to check for the id_pool token redemption
 - id pool: it could be sharded to avoid bottlenecks if many client_handlers must access the same resource.